Brain Tumors: Symptoms

 If a brain tumor grows slowly, its symptoms may appear very slowly over time.
 You may not notice them for a long time.
 The most common symptoms of a brain tumor include:

 Headaches.
-These will usually be worse in the morning.
+They can be worse in the morning.
 The headaches may wake you up in the middle of the night.
 They will often become less painful as the day goes on.
-About half of people with brain tumors complain of headaches.�These headaches tend not to cause the sensitivity to light and sound typical of a migraine.
+About half of people with brain tumors complain of headaches.
+The headaches tend not to cause sensitivity to light and sound that are common with a migraine.

-Fainting (syncope).
+Fainting.
 This may be caused by increased intracranial pressure.

-Seizures, which are uncontrollable convulsions of the body
+Seizures.
+These are uncontrollable convulsions of the body

-Nausea with or without vomiting.
+Nausea.
+This may occur with or without vomiting.
 The latter is more typical in children.